10 Vegetables You Can Still Plant for a Late Harvest

 Garden peas

-Peas aren’t just for spring, as many people believe; you can still plant them in September and enjoy them before winter hits.
+Peas aren’t just for spring, as many people believe; you can still plant them and enjoy them before winter hits.

-The key is to choose fast-maturing, cool-hardy pea varieties and get them in the ground as early in September as possible.
+The key is to choose fast-maturing, cool-hardy pea varieties and get them in the ground as early as possible.

 Pea plants actually prefer cooler weather and can tolerate light frosts; however, keep in mind that fall gardening with peas can be a bit of a weather gamble.
 An unexpected heat wave can stress young pea plants, or an early hard freeze can stop them.